 Indeed, the Fathers of the Church already had a devotion to the wounded heart of Jesus as can readily be seen from their writings.

-In the eleventh and twelfth centuries a special devotion to the Sacred Heart was particularly cultivated.
+However, by the time of the eleventh and twelfth centuries a special devotion to the Sacred Heart was being developed and cultivated.
 It was taken up particularly by St Bruno and the Carthusians.

 The Cistercians also were much devoted to the heart of Jesus, particularly St Bernard himself.

 St Gertrude the Great and St Mechtilde were also great promoters of the devotion as also the learned the author of the "Vitis mystica", thought to be St Bonaventure.

 From the thirteenth to the sixteenth centuries, the devotion was everywhere practised by individuals and by different religious congregations, such as the Franciscans and the Dominicans.

 It was established as a devotion with prayers already formulated and special exercises, found in the writings of Lanspergius (d.
 1539) of the Carthusians of Cologne, Louis of Blois (Blosius, 1566), a Benedictine and Abbot of Liessies in Hainaut, John of Avila (d.
 1569) and St Francis de Sales, the latter belonging to the seventeenth century.